Fuck! - Lena had thought - He likes human contact, I just want to kick and have a damn smoke.

-He got up and let her legs slightly touch his, just to feel her skin and smell how tired she was, through her hair in a disrupted pony tale.
+He had gotten up and let her legs slightly touch his, just to feel her skin and smell how tired she was, through her hair in a disrupted pony tale.

 Apparently her irresistible post-junkie vulnerability was a new weapon.
 If only she was able to use it.

 The real trial would start in 8 hours, when her parents would see her at the airport.

 Human contact is not what Lena needed in that moment.

 She took a deep breath and, while still sitting on the toilet, she stopped her own hand from her personal heaven.